KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/_index.md

         weight: 1
 ---

-# The KOLIBRI Cloud
+# The PressureSuite Cloud

 ## From KELLER transmitter to the Cloud

 ![alt text](../img/ArcArchitecture.png "Architecture Overview")

 One or more sensors are connected to an data transmitter unit (such as "ARC1") and transmit data to a FTP-Server or a Mail-Server using a network provider.
-When using the KOLIBRI Cloud the FTP-Server are automatically gathering the data, transform them in a understandable format and store them in a database hosted in a professional data warehouse.
+When using the PressureSuite Cloud the FTP-Server are automatically gathering the data, transform them in a understandable format and store them in a database hosted in a professional data warehouse.
 This database is accessible through an API.
 Authenticated users can access the the API.
-One way to access the API is using the KOLIBRI Cloud web application.
+One way to access the API is using the PressureSuite Cloud web application.

 ## Overview